mamcer/bamboo-cmd/README.md

     vstest-console.cmd [folder-path]

-Where `[folder-path]` is the root path to start the scan looking for test assemblies.
+Where `[folder-path]` is the root path.
+From there it will recursively start looking for test assemblies.

 ## open-cover-mstest.cmd